VEuPathDB/SimpleAbundanceFormat/README.md

 # SimpleAbundanceFormat
 Formerly known as PopBio-interchange-format.
 This is a new repo that will build on https://github.com/chowington/PopBio-interchange-format and add 2.0 features.

+This is VEuPathDB's implementation of MIReAD (https://www.nature.com/articles/s41597-019-0042-5) as the prefered file format for abundance and pathogen surveillance data.
+Internally we convert it to ISA-Tab with the "SAF-Wizard" and then load into our system.

 Description of Simple Abundance Format (SAF)
 --------------------------------------------
 Field Name |Format|Requirement|Details|Multi-valued?